FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/contributing.md

 !!!
 Tip
     You can add to a certain tab by appending `/tab_name/` to the file name

+!!!
+Tip
+    Visit [Admonitions (call-out) references](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) for a list off call-outs like this one.

 Alternatively you could create a pull request and clone the repository

 #### Template